istio/istio.io/content/en/docs/ambient/install/helm-installation/index.md

 {{< gloss "ambient" >}}Ambient{{< /gloss >}} is made up of multiple components - for production deployments, it is strongly recommended to install the components separately to allow for more control during upgrades.
 Consult the [operations guidelines](/docs/ops/deployment) for production deployment considerations.

-If you just want to try out Istio ambient in a non-production cluster, to keep things simple it is recommended to use the `ambient` Helm wrapper chart which installs the minimum set of required components together.
+For installing Istio with support for the {{< gloss "ambient" >}}ambient data plane mode{{< /gloss >}} in a non-production cluster, we provide a simple Helm chart which bundles all the required components.

 ## Install the components together